tapaswenipathak/Getting-Started-With-Contributing-to-Open-Sources/Open source to infinity and beyond.md

-## Open Source : A Journey to Infinity and Beyond and Lessons
+## Open Source : Lessons on my Journey to Infinity and Beyond

 This is a tale of a dream come true.
 This story starts way back in 2016.
 I was working as a software developer in one of the tech firms in Uganda at the time.
 I was not happy and had decided that I rather go back to school to pursue my Aeronautical Engineering career.
 I have always had a craving to contribute to open source but did not know where to start.